In the nineteen years 2000 to 2018, this last year was the hottest and the driest.

 Yearly temperatures in the subsoil (at 750 mm depth) hardly related at all to air temperatures.
 The best match is in 2008, when the subsoil temperature was lowest (19.00°), as were the screen mean (17.19°) and the screen maximum (24.57°).
 The highest subsoil temperature (22.19°) came in 2013, when the air was not very warm.
 In 2018, the year with the warmest air, the subsoil temperature was near normal.
 This record shows the mean subsoil temperature of 20.2° to be 2.3° higher than the mean air temperature of 17.9°.

 In these years, the average rainfall is close to the long-term mean of 652 mm.
 The wettest year included here was 2011 which, with 839 mm, was not very wet.
 However, 2018, with only 327 mm (estimated), was the second driest on record, beaten only by 1946 with 321 mm.

 This measure of cloudiness is based on morning observations of the amount of cloud in octas (“eighths”).
 It is the percent of mornings with more than four octas.
 The pattern is like that of rainfall, but there was little cloud until 2007, and still quite a lot in 2018.

 Daily Temperature Range

 Early morning dew point is a measure of humidity.
-The year with the highest rainfall, 2011, had the highest dew point (9.30°), and a dry year, 2014, had a very low dew point (5.54°).
+The year 2010, with equal highest mean dew point (9.30°), had the most cloud, the narrowest temperature range, and a high rainfall.
+The year with the lowest dew point, 2013 (5.43°), had a wide temperature range and rainfall below average..
 However, the dew point, as estimated, fell during the 19 years, perhaps due to instrument error.